aig-upf/temporal-planning/README.md

 ./build.sh
 ```

-The following subsections explain how to compile the modified version of Fast Downward and how to run the TPSHE, TP and STP planners.
+The following subsections explain how to compile the modified version of Fast Downward and how to run the `TPSHE`, `TP` and `STP` planners.

 ### <a name="fd-compilation"></a>Fast Downward Compilation